 - Any other document required for the worker’s visa type

-Employers must also keep sufficient details of pay rates (for example, payslips, bank transfers, contracts of employment and evidence of allowances) and sufficient documentary evidence to establish that the position and applicant are of the necessary skill level.
+You should also maintain an up to date list of your sponsored workers’ contact details as well as details of pay rates (for example, payslips, bank transfers, contracts of employment and evidence of allowances) and sufficient documentary evidence to establish that the position and applicant are of the necessary skill level.

 Sponsored worker monitoring & reporting